-41 But if the first adverse possessor ceases occupation and abandons possession back to the paper owner, time runs only from when a second adverse possessor takes possession: see, paragraph 8(1), Schedule 1 to the Limitation Act 1980: "where . . . any such right of action is treated as accruing on a certain date and no person is in adverse possession on that date, the right of action shall not be treated as accruing unless and until adverse possession is taken of the land."
+But if the first adverse possessor ceases occupation and abandons possession back to the paper owner, time runs only from when a second adverse possessor takes possession: see Limitation Act 1980 Sch.1 para.8(1): "where ... any such right of action is treated as accruing on a certain date and no person is in adverse possession on that date, the right of action shall not be treated as accruing unless and until adverse possession is taken of the land".
 In other words, time stops running if a squatter abandons the land before the limitation period has expired.
 If a second squatter later takes possession, time starts to run afresh against the paper owner.
-See also, s.15(6), Schedule 1, para.
-8(2) to the 1980 Act, which makes clear that, after abandonment of possession by the squatter, the paper owner is in the same position as if he had never been deprived of possession.
+See also, s.15(6), Sch.1 para.8(2) to the 1980 Act, which makes clear that, after abandonment of possession by the squatter, the paper owner is in the same position as if he had never been deprived of possession.

-42 (2000) 32 H.L.R.
-596, (C.A).
+Ellis v Lambeth LBC (2000) 32 H.L.R.
+596; CA.